Batmanabcdefg/AbaqusTraining/02_Lesson/readme.tex.md

 	  10.,0.2,,3.0,2.0
 	   1.,0.2,,4.0,2.0

-The number of field variables is specified using the option <em> DEPENDENCIES </em>.
+The number of field variables is specified using the option <em>DEPENDENCIES</em>.
 The last two columns of the input correspond to the values of field variables #1 and #2, respectively<sup>[a](#myfootnote1)</sup>.

 ## Initial conditions on field variables

-Initialize field variables #1 and #2.
+Field variables #1 and #2 needs to be initialized since these do not start from zero.
 Note that the field variables are initialized at the nodes; each element will then perform an interpolation of the nodal values to obtain the field variable value at the integration points.

 	*INITIAL CONDITIONS, TYPE=FIELD, VARIABLE=1
 	GLOBAL_NSET,1.0